maggick/maggick.github.io/source/server/sshconfig.htlm.markdown

 * Port: the ssh port on your server
 * User: the username for the connection
 * IdentityFile: the ssh key you use to connect with the user on the server
+* DynamicForward {port}: the port if you want to configure a proxy

 For exemple :